 We are continuing work on our innovation project OptiNet with Cadent and our partners Passiv to look at innovative ways to make capacity available in a part of our network that is currently unable to accept enquiries we have received for green gas injection.
+Our Smart pressure control solution has been trialled successfully through this project and we are now looking at extending this automated control more widely on the same network.
+This will allow the connection of 4 more biomethane sites.
+Work on the Compressor trial continues and is expected to complete by the end of this year.
 Further information is available in Appendix 4: Our future of energy research.